 |Three Elective or Secondary Concentration courses||9|

 Students who wish to pursue two primary concentrations must complete 66 credits.

 Five-course primary concentrations and three-course secondary concentrations are the way to customize your degree.

-With the exception of Public Accountancy, all primary concentrations can also be pursued as secondary concentrations.
+With the exception of Public Accountancy and FinTech, all primary concentrations can also be pursued as secondary concentrations.

 - Blockchain Secondary Concentration

 - Compliance and Risk Management Secondary Concentration

 - Global Sustainability Secondary Concentration